EVENTTY/EVENTTY.github.io/_pages/about.md

 With our **industry-standard equipment** and **expertise**, we aim to provide music that is **customised** to your taste and preference.

 We understand **communication** is key, that's why we'll take careful steps to coordinate with you to make your event run as smoothly as possible.
-We are easily contactable through calls, emails, text or scheduled meeting.
+We are easily contactable through calls, emails, text, or scheduled meetings.

 ### You bring the crowd and we'll get them dancing!